 Chile is located on the West coast of South America with over 2,500 miles of scenic coastline.
 Chile is a popular country to visit on a gap year in South America and there is a lot to see and do here, places we recommend visiting include the huge Atacama desert in the North, Strait of Magellan and Patagonia in the South.
-The scenery, coast, Andes, sand dunes and glaciers will live long in the memory and by joining an adventure tour you will get to see the best locations in the country.
-You can also apply to volunteer with Chile or take a TEFL course and teach English.
-If you would like to learn Spanish you can book Spanish language courses through our website.
+The scenery, coast, Andes, sand dunes and glaciers will live long in the memory and with One World 365 you can experience the best locations in the country.

 By plannng a gap year to Chile you will get to experience the culture and spirt of Latin America, along with beaches, spectacular coastline, nature, wildlife, glaciers, bright blue ocean, scenic road routes and gorgeous landscapes.
 This is one of the most diverse countries on earth.
 It boasts incredible cities and towns and fine cuisine.
 Whether you’re a student, graduate or just looking to do something different, explore famous sights or just lap up the beach life, we list gap year trips in Chile to give you lots of options.
 View our programs and read our guide to taking a gap year in Chile below.